F0903/pdf_downloader_uge5/README.md

 # PDF Downloader (Uge 5 Projekt)

 The PDF Downloader task from week 5.

+Works the following way:
-Takes a specific Excel sheet (in the data folder) as input, reads each row as a "report" with relevant data.
+- Takes a specific Excel speadsheet (provided in the data folder) as input.
+- Then reads each row as a "report" with data from relevant columns.
-Then downloads all reports in parallel with a helpful progress bar for each download.
+- Then downloads all reports in parallel with a helpful progress bar for each download.
+- Then writes the result of each download to a metadata.xlsx in the output dir

 ## Building